kurtosis-tech/awesome-kurtosis/flink-kafka-example/README.md

 ## Running the Example

-To run the example, first ensure you have Kurtosis CLI installed (by completing [the installation guide](https://docs.kurtosis.com/quickstart#setup)) and then running:
+To run the example, first ensure you have the latest Kurtosis CLI installed (by completing [the installation guide](https://docs.kurtosis.com/quickstart#setup)) and then running:

 ```shell
 kurtosis run kurtosis-package/.